-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 This sort of research is tricky in a nation that has often mixed science with racism.

-Baltimore was the home to Henrietta Lacks, an African American woman whose cancerous cells were taken and grown in the lab without her consent or knowledge.
+Baltimore was home to Henrietta Lacks, an African American woman whose cancerous cells were taken and grown in the lab without her consent or knowledge.
 Those cells, which had the ability to divide without aging, became one of the most important discoveries in medical research.

-And research suggesting a link between race and intelligence continue to fuel social debates, though most scientists dismiss the idea.
+And research suggesting a link between race and intelligence continues to fuel social debates, though most scientists dismiss the idea.

-"When you begin to talk about the brain, you begin to talk about the genomic dataset, immediately within the community that triggers all kinds of suspicions," says Rev. Alvin Hathaway Sr., the pastor of Union Baptist Church in Baltimore and a participant in the neuroscience research initiative.
+"When you begin to talk about the brain, you begin to talk about the genomic data set — immediately within the community that triggers all kinds of suspicions," says the Rev. Alvin Hathaway Sr., the pastor of Union Baptist Church in Baltimore and a participant in the neuroscience research initiative.

 Hathaway has worked to ensure that the effort is transparent and inclusive.

 For example, he wanted to involve Morgan State University, a public, historically black school in Baltimore.
-So he approached the Lieber Institute with a big request:

-"That I should have persons from Morgan at every step of this process, from technicians to principal investigators, to researchers," he says.
+So he approached the Lieber Institute with a big request: "That I should have persons from Morgan at every step of this process, from technicians to principal investigators to researchers," he says.
 "And there was overwhelming acceptance of that."

 Other efforts to diversify research have often left fundraising to white people, Hathaway says.
 But not this one.